 Princeton’s decision to use Portfolium as an on-campus versus off-campus social networking platform is somewhat unique.
 However, after careful consideration of other options, the platform was considered the best way to build a closed networking service Princeton’s students who have long expressed a desire to have access to such a platform.

 As Thomas Dunne, the Deputy Dean of Undergraduate Students Thomas, told the The Daily Princetonian, “One of the best parts of Princeton is that there is a robust network as an undergraduate [and as] an alum.”
 But as Dunne further noted, students still struggle to connect with each other on campus.
 The new platform will hopefully make this process easier.

 Raising the Profile of Students Across the Campus

 Pinciaro hopes that as Portfolium is increasingly adopted by Princeton’s more than 5,000 undergraduates, a wider range of students will have an opportunity to connect.
 “We’re interested in leadership,” says Pinciaro, but she notes, “We also recognize that leadership is not just about a title.”
-With Portfolium, the Office of the Dean of Undergraduate Students is hopeful that students who don’t have official titles–for example, those who are not currently the president of vice-president of a on-campus club–will be able to shine more easily among Princeton’s already highly accomplished undergraduate student body.

-Princeton’s Office of the Dean of Undergraduate Students is currently monitoring how students are adopting and the new platform in order measure its impact on student engagement beyond the classroom.
+Princeton’s Office of the Dean of Undergraduate Students is currently monitoring how students are adopting and the new platform in order measure its impact on engagement outside the classroom.
 Presumably, Portfolium is also closely watching the Princeton experiment.
 If the experiment works, it seems likely that the company may soon add on-campus social networking to the list of student success applications its platform already supports.